pedrolino-reyes/software-engineering-interview/exercises/qa/fastapi/PETER-LOGGIE-NOTES-AND-ANSWERS.md

 ## Test coverage

-The coverage report shows that only the real database connection (`app/database.py`) isn't covered by the unit and integration tests.
+The coverage report shows that only the "real" database connection (`app/database.py`) isn't covered by the unit and integration tests.
 It's possible to add a `.coveragerc` file to automatically exclude this file from the coverage report, in the case that we want to enforce 100% test coverage.